How-Tuesday: How to Host a Successful Yard Sale

 Consider Time + Location

 This might seem like a no-brainer, but choose the right time and the right place to hold your sale.
 A busy street might seem like the best idea - but is there space to park?
 Is the speed limit slow enough that passersby will see you?
 In addition, timing is everything.
 Some cities, neighborhoods, and organizations have yard sale events you can partake in, but also consider festival season, home and garden tour weekends, holiday weekends, and other times of the year that bring a lot of extra traffic through your area.

 Keep in mind: People go to yard sales to snag insanely good deals.
 Unless you have an unused designer purse with the tags still attached, nothing should be priced at more than a few bucks.
 If an item is newer (purchased within the last two years) and in great condition, price it at half the original price and expect to get less.
-Be prepared: Buyers will bargain and chances are, you'll have to settle.
-As you price, think, "Would I buy this item at this price?"
-Ensure your prices are clearly marked, or come up with a color system (every green tag item = $1, every blue tag item = $2) that is made obvious to the yard-sale goers.
+Be prepared for buyers to bargain.
+As you price items, think, "Would I buy this item at this price?"
+Ensure your prices are clearly marked, or come up with a color-coded system (every green tag item = $1, every blue tag item = $2) that is made obvious to the yard-sale goers.

 Treat Your Guests

 Offer refreshments, like cookies and a cold drink.
 This will engage your customers and might even cause them to stay and browse a little longer.
-You can pass treats out free or even charge 25 or 50 cents per refreshment and score a little extra cash that way.
-Shoppers will eat this up - literally - especially on hot Summer days!
+You can pass treats out free or even charge 50 cents to a dollar per refreshment and score a little extra cash that way.
+Shoppers will eat this up - literally - especially on hot summer days!

 Hold some kind of Final Day sale during the last few hours - or the entire last day - of your sale.
 Create a sign (and include it in your advertising) that states everything is half off on the last day.
 Get creative and have a special where buyers can fill a bag with toys or clothes for $1 total.
 Be prepared to watch your stuff fly off the tables!